 Rustioni is in-demand worldwide as a versatile conductor of symphonic music.
 In January 2019, Rustioni made his American orchestral conducting debut with the Indianapolis Symphony Orchestra.
 Rustioni’s international orchestral engagements in the 2018–2019 season included Philharmonia Zürich’s season opening concert, return appearances with the Ulster Orchestra, Birmingham Symphony Orchestra, and the Hallé Orchestra; debuts with the Scottish Chamber Orchestra, the Kärntner Sinfonieorchester in Klagenfurt, and at the Concertgebouw conducting the Nederlands Philharmonisch Orkest.
 In March 2019, Rustioni led the Orchestra della Toscana on a three-city tour of Austria and Germany.
 In the Summer 2019, Rustioni again conducts the Orchestra della Toscana at the Stresa Festival.

-Maestro Rustioni has made regular appearances in Japan since his debut with Madama Butterfly at the Nikkikai Opera in 2014 followed by symphonic concerts with the Kyushu Symphony Orchestra and the Tokyo Symphony Orchestra.
-In May 2018, he returns to lead concerts with the Osaka Philharmonic and the Tokyo Metropolitan Symphony Orchestra.
+Since his debut conducting Madama Butterfly at the Nikikai Opera in 2014, Rustioni has made regular appearances in Japan, including performances with the Kyushu Symphony Orchestra and the Tokyo Symphony Orchestra.
+In May 2018, he returned to Japan for concerts with the Osaka Philharmonic and the Tokyo Metropolitan Symphony Orchestra.

-In 2013 he received the International Opera Award for Best Newcomer of the Year.
+In 2013, Rustioni received the International Opera Award for Best Newcomer of the Year.